-- (e) stop working immediately and withdraw from the workplace if any symptoms of COVID-19, no matter how mild, develop whilst working and arrange for testing for COVID-19, - (f) adhere to good standards of hygiene and respiratory etiquette, - (g) wear a face covering, that complies with any guidance in respect of face coverings issued by MOH, within two metres of other people, - (h) if staying overnight, have a confirmed address at which they are staying, - (i) use only pre-arranged transport where the details of the driver are fully recorded or a hire car to move between the workplace and their place of residence, - (j) remain on-island for the duration of their work, and - (k) comply with any direction given or requirement imposed by the MOH. - (2) Further specific conditions may be imposed in particular cases.
+- (e) stop working immediately and withdraw from the workplace if any symptoms of COVID-19, no matter how mild, develop whilst working and arrange for testing for COVID-19, - (f) adhere to good standards of hygiene and respiratory etiquette, - (g) wear a face covering, that complies with any guidance in respect of face coverings issued by MOH, within two metres of other people, - (h) if staying overnight, have a confirmed address at which they are staying, - (i) use only pre-arranged transport where the details of the driver are fully recorded or a hire car to move between the workplace and their place of residence, - (j) remain on-island for the duration of their work, and - (k) comply with any method statement agreed with or imposed by the MOH, or other direction given or requirement imposed by the MOH. - (2) Further specific conditions may be imposed in particular cases.